getsentry/sentry-docs/src/collections/_documentation/guides/tutorials/integrate-backend/adding-code.md

 1. Open up the file `views.py` within the Django Demo app.

-2. In the `views.py` file you can see how Sentry is capturing the transactionID.
+2. Notice in the `views.py` file you can see how Sentry is capturing the `transactionID`.

    - Sentry is making a simple `get` request to get the `X-Transaction-ID`.
      ![Import and Configure SDK]({% asset guides/integrate-backend/capture_transaction_id.png @path %})

-3. Once the requests are made and a value is given, we set the `X-Transaction-ID` to custom tags.
-In our example, we set the tags to be `transaction_id`.
+3. Using the captured `X-Transaction-ID`, we set the `X-Transaction-ID` to our custom tag `transaction_id`.

    - **Note:** Please keep the tag fields consistent in both the frontend and backend app.